thoughtbot/trail-map/README.md

 Trail Map is maintained by [thoughtbot, inc](http://thoughtbot.com/community)

+Thank you to all [the contributors](https://github.com/thoughtbot/trail_map/contributors)!

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 License
 -------

-Trail Map is licensed under the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/).
+Trail Map is Copyright © 2012 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/).